Activities

 When will the FTE support and project funding begin?

-The FTE support is effective January 1, 2025.
-If your position does not allow for the 0.15 FTE support, the equivalent of 15% reduction in other responsibilities for staff and learners can also be made to accommodate the effort required.
-The project funding will also be made available by January 1, 2025.
+The FTE support is effective January 1, 2026.
+If your position does not allow for the FTE support, the equivalent reduction in other responsibilities for staff and learners can also be made to accommodate the effort required.
+The project funding will also be made available by January 1, 2026.

 Can I apply for FTE funding if I already have FTE support for another education project?

-Yes, although your innovation must still represent a unique scope that advances the other project.
+Yes, although your intervention must still represent a unique scope that advances the other project.
 Please contact us at [email protected] to discuss specifics.

-RISE funds cannot be used to pay for internal training or consulting, food where the sole purpose of the event is to promote dialogue or conversation within the department or unit, conference travel, or regular faculty and staff salary support.
+These funds cannot be used to pay for internal training or consulting, food where the sole purpose of the event is to promote dialogue or conversation within the department or unit, conference travel, or any type of salary support.

 What happens if I do not use all the funds?